-1. Components to be funded under the assistance agreement;

-2. Estimated work years and the estimated funding amounts for each component;

-3. Commitments for each component and a timeframe for their accomplishment;

-4. Performance evaluation process and reporting schedule;

-5. Roles and responsibilities of the recipient and EPA (for cooperative agreements only) in carrying out the commitments.

-6. Brief description of each significant category of nonpoint source activity and the work plan commitments to be produced for each category.

-7. For significant watershed projects (watershed projects whose costs exceed \$50,000), the work plan must contain:

-i.
-A brief synopsis of the watershed implementation plan outlining the problems to be addressed;

-ii.
-The project's goals and objectives; and

-iii.
+- 1. Components to be funded under the assistance agreement; - 2.
+Estimated work years and the estimated funding amounts for each component; - 3.
+Commitments for each component and a timeframe for their accomplishment; - 4.
+Performance evaluation process and reporting schedule; - 5.
+Roles and responsibilities of the recipient and EPA (for cooperative agreements only) in carrying out the commitments; - 6.
+Brief description of each significant category of nonpoint source activity and the work plan commitments to be produced for each category; - 7.
+If a proposal work plan includes implementation of a watershed-based plan, a brief summary of the watershed-based plan to be implemented by the proposal; - 8.
+The project's goals and objectives; and - 9.
 The performance measures and environmental indicators that will be used to evaluate the results of the project.